Rsleiman/Socially-Aware-Navigation/src/social_nav_planner/README.md

 ### TODOs for later
-1. Find way to increase speed of robot
+1. Find way to increase speed of robot DONE
-2.
+2. Find a way to accept agent yamls with no goals